 The practice of mindfulness meditation is easy to learn and can be practiced by anyone.
 It simply involves focusing on your breathing and letting go of judgment and expectations while living in the moment.
-If you find sitting still hard and concentrating on your breath, try doing some yoga poses first as a warm-up exercise.
-For example, try the cat/cow pose.
+If you find it difficult to sit still hard and concentrate on your breath, try doing some yoga poses first as a warm-up exercise.
+For an easy example, try the cat/cow pose.

-Taking a bath is popular as one of the most effective ways to relax the mind and body.
-A soothing piece of music or light candles while soaking your body in the tub can be a good idea.
+Taking a bath is one of the most effective ways to relax the mind and body.
+Listening to a soothing piece of music and having lit candles around while you are soaking in the tub can enhance the experience.
 Some people like to use Epsom salts or bubble baths, while others prefer simple soap and hot water.

-A bath is a good place to relax and to reflect on the things that you must be thankful for.
-You may even want to try meditation while taking a hot bath by focusing on your breathing.
-It’s also an effective way to calm your mind and achieve a better sleeping routine at night.
+A bath is a good place to relax and reflect on the things you can be thankful for.
+You may want to try meditation in the bath by focusing on your breathing.
+A bath can also lead you to a calmer mind and better sleep.

-Deep breathing is another effective way to practice daily when you feel stressed and anxious.
-Inhale deeply and then exhale slowly, ensuring that your exhales are longer than yours.
+Deep breathing is another effective practice when you feel stressed and anxious.
+Inhale deeply and exhale slowly, ensuring that your exhales are longer than your inhales.
 You can also try to focus on your stomach rising as you breathe in and falling as you breathe out.

 You can do deep breathing anywhere at any time, whether you’re sitting in your car or walking down the street.
 When you are feeling stressed and anxious, pause and focus on your deep breaths for a few minutes.